kim0051/vscraper/README.md

 **Still working on bug for images; currently trying to get images from `href`s but many images are in `src` of `img` tags, not `a` tags.**

-## How to Use:
+# How to Run:
   1. Add URLs that you want to scrape from into a column of a CSV file**

+### In IDLE:

-  2. Run the program
+  2a.
+Run the program
-  3. Enter the name of the CSV file you created
+  3a.
+Enter the name of the CSV file you created
-  4. Enter the type of file you want to scrape
+  4a.
+Enter the type of file you want to scrape
-  5. Done!
+  5a.
+Done!
 All of your files should have been scraped from the URLs, with an output displaying the number of files that were scraped

+### On Linux/Mac OS:

+  2b.
+Run `./VScraper.py csvname.csv code` from the command line
+  3b.
+Done!
+All of your files should have been scraped from the URLs, with an output displaying the number of files that were scraped

+### On Windows:

+  2c. cd into the directory containing `VScraper.py` 3c.
+Run `py -3 VScraper.py csvname.csv code`
+  4c.
+Done!
+All of your files should have been scraped from the URLs, with an output displaying the number of files that were scraped

+**The arguments `csvname.csv` would be the name of your csv file, and `code` the type of file you want to scrape**

 ** **Make sure the CSV  file is in the same directory as VScraper.py**